 All of us have tried to find a pattern in our breakouts at one point or another.
-Anyone who has ever suffered from acne can tell you that it's not predictable at all.
-Acne seems to strike when we least want it to – during our period, before an important event, while we're on vacation.
-But is there an actual correlation between all of its symptoms?
-Now let’s explore all the underlying causes of different types of breakouts.
-In addition, we will look at what the location of a pimple can tell us, as well as the time of day during which it appears.
+Anyone who has ever suffered from acne vulgaris will tell you it's unpredictable.
+Acne seems to strike when we least want it to – during our period, before an important event, or while we're on vacation.
+But is there an actual correlation between all its symptoms?

-The practice of thoroughly examining the location of acne on our bodies is often referred to as face mapping.
-There are many different versions of face maps, and some tell you completely different things than the rest.
+The practice of examining the location of acne on our bodies is often referred to as "face mapping."
+There are many different versions of this, and some will tell you completely different things than the rest.

 So, where does the idea of face mapping come from?
-It actually dates back thousands of years and is an integral part of ancient Chinese medicine.
-The Chinese invented the initial patterns which remain the same since then, and other people have tried adding or omitting a couple of things, which is why nowadays there are quite a few different versions of the initial face map.
+It dates back thousands of years and is an integral part of traditional Chinese medicine.
+The Chinese invented the initial patterns, which have remained the same since then, and other people have tried adding or omitting a couple of things.
+This is why nowadays, there are quite a few different versions of the initial acne face map.

-The main idea behind face mapping remains untouched and it states that by examining the location of your breakouts you can discover underlying health problems in your body.
-Basically, they believed that the outward appearance and location of acne can tell a lot about the person who’s suffering from acne and the main reason behind their appearance.
+The main idea behind an acne face map states that by examining the location of your breakouts, you can discover underlying health problems in your body.
+Basically, they believed that the outward appearance and location of acne could tell a lot about the person suffering from it and the main reason why.

-Of course, this is not to say that acne can't appear randomly.
-If you're suffering from severe acne that’s located all over your face and body, chances are face mapping might not be of any help to you.
-If that's the case then your best bet is to see a dermatologist who will put you on serious oral acne medication and a carefully designed topical treatment plan.
-They might also include treatments such as chemical peels or lasers in it.
+Of course, this doesn't mean that acne can't appear randomly.
+If you're suffering from severe acne located all over your face and body, chances are that face mapping might not help.
+If that's the case, your best bet is to see a dermatologist who will put you on serious oral acne medication and a carefully designed topical treatment plan.

 Now that we've established the main idea behind face mapping, let's explore what each location on our face and body says about the underlying cause.